 Conservation and Reforestation in the United States

 Plants are the foundation for all life on earth, but due to the devastating effects of climate change at large, they’re at increasing risk.
 Herbal Essences has a history of taking action to help protect nature and biodiversity with longtime partner RGB Kew.
-This year, together with additional forward-thinking partners, Herbal Essences is increasing its commitment to help “renew the forest” through reforestation so that future generations can continue experiencing the positive power of nature.
+This year, together with additional forward-thinking partners, Herbal Essences increased its commitment to help “renew the forest” through reforestation so that future generations can continue experiencing the positive power of nature.

 Bottles to Benches

-As part of its “renew the forest” initiative, Herbal Essences will also donate 20 benches, made by TerraCycle® from recycled hair care packaging, to three nature preserves maintained by The Nature Conservancy to allow visitors to enjoy the outdoors for years to come.
+As part of its “renew the forest” initiative, Herbal Essences will also donate 20 benches, made by TerraCycle® with recycled hair care packaging, to three nature preserves maintained by The Nature Conservancy to allow visitors to enjoy the outdoors for years to come.

 Recycling with TerraCycle®

 Recycling can be complicated and varies on the capability of local recycling centers.
 Herbal Essences has been partnering with TerraCycle to ensure every hair care package has a recycling option.
 This partnership strives to drive awareness of bathroom recycling and encourage more consumers to make better choices when the products they use reach their end of use cycle.
 To learn more about the TerraCycle recycling program, visit https://www.terracycle.com/en-US/brigades/herbal-essences.

 More about The Nature Conservancy